REACH OUT TODAY

 Clients undergoing Partial Hospitalization in Newport Beach can receive care five to seven days a week for a number of hours each day.
 When therapy sessions end, clients can go back home or to a sober living home in the evening.

-This way, they can recover without putting their daily lives on hold, receiving intense therapeutic interventions like group and individual therapy, skills development, and medication management as necessary.
+This way, they can recover without putting their daily lives on hold.
+Intense therapeutic interventions like group and individual therapy, skills development, and medication management work around your schedule.

 Intensive Outpatient Treatment in Newport Beach

-Clients undergoing Intensive Outpatient Treatment in Newport Beach participate in intensive therapy sessions, meeting three to five days a week, with each session lasting three hours.
+Clients undergoing Intensive Outpatient Treatment in Newport Beach participate in intensive therapy sessions.
+These meet three to five days a week, with each session lasting three hours.
 This level of care is a step down from partial hospitalization, requiring less time commitment.

-IOPs offer participants the ability to continue their employment or academic obligations, receiving support and therapy as needed, as they prepare to reenter society.
+IOPs offer participants the ability to continue their employment or academic obligations.
+They can also receive support and therapy as needed, as they prepare to reenter society.